BardicDefense/purple-hack/README.md

 Retainers are classed adventurers.
 They will be level 1d3, but cannot be higher than the hiring PC's level.
 They start at a Loyalty of 7 and come with basic adventuring gear as PCs, but no starting silver.
 Equipment purchased by the hiring PC is kept by the PC.
 No skills are included (but can be chosen if a player ends up playing the retainer as a replacement for a lost PC, for example).

 Once an applicant has been located, the hiring PC must explain what the job entails and offer a certain wage.
-Townsfolk expect a daily rate of pay, depending on the job being done, while adventurers ask for a share of any treasure recovered.
+Townsfolk expect a daily rate of pay, depending on the job being done (see [hirelings](#hirelings)) while adventurers ask for a share of any treasure recovered, usually a half share.

 The applicant's reaction to the offer is determined by rolling on the Offer Reaction Table below--applying modifiers based on party reputation, the mission description, or lavish or miserly rates of pay if desired: